 4 Credit Hours (3 Theory Hours, 1 Lab Hour) Prerequisite: Admission to Methodist College.
 The history of human civilization is closely associated with plants.
-We depend on them for
+We depend on them for food, shelter, clothing, fuel, and medicine.
+This

-This course takes a contemporary approach, where we learn content in the context of real-world case.
+This course takes a contemporary approach, where